felangel/bloc/docs/recipesflutternavigation.md

 ## Navigation 2.0

-> In this example, we're going to take a look at how to use Navigation 2.0's `Navigator` widget to do navigation.
+> In this example, we're going to take a look at how to use Navigation 2.0 to do navigation.

 ### Bloc

 For the sake of showcasing Navigator's advantages, we will build a slightly more complex example.
 Let's build `BookBloc` which will take `BookEvents` and convert them into `BookStates`.

 #### BookEvent

 `BookEvent` will respond to two events: selecting a book, and returning to the home page.

 [book_event.dart](_snippets/recipes_flutter_navigation/navigation2/book_event.dart.md ':include')

 #### BookState

 `BookState` will have two states: the initial home page, and the book detail page.

 [book_state.dart](_snippets/recipes_flutter_navigation/navigation2/book_state.dart.md ':include')

 #### BookBloc

 `BookBloc` should look something like this:

 [book_bloc.dart](_snippets/recipes_flutter_navigation/navigation2/book_bloc.dart.md ':include')

 ### UI Layer

 Let's take a look at how to take advantage of `Navigator`'s pages attribute to control the navigation flow our app.

 [main.dart](_snippets/recipes_flutter_navigation/navigation2/main.dart.md ':include')